markcom/GAL/README.md

 Repo for a graph algorith class on UC.

-R implementation of coloring algorithm + overview of running time / number of colors used
+R implementation of coloring algorithm + overview of running time / number of colors used algorithms.

-algorithms:
 * Naive
 * Largest First
 * Welsch - Powell